 - Ensuring there are no connections that have been left open by mistake.

 This last point regarding "open connections" is especially important for event subscriptions over WebSockets.
 Whether you are streaming pending transactions, listening for new blocks, or actively listening for any other event, it is essential to ensure that this connection is closed when it is no longer needed.
 Failure to do so may result in unexpected usage and potential overages on your next bill.
 Learn more about "unsubscribing" with:

-All responses received by an open WebSocket connection will be counted under the "method" category; we charge per RESPONSE, not per REQUEST.
+All responses received by an open WebSocket connection will be counted under the "ws_subscription" category; we charge per RESPONSE, not per REQUEST.